Euro falls on fading summit hope, yen jumps sharply

 The euro fell as low as $1.2469, the weakest since June 12, and was last down 0.6 percent at $1.2501.
 Support was seen near the June 12 low around $1.2441, using Reuters data, and strategists said a break below that level would open the door to a test of the June 1 two-year low of $1.2286.

-Spain formally requested euro zone rescue loans for up to 100 billion euros $125 billion (80 billion pounds) to recapitalize its debt-laden banks, saying the final amount of financial assistance would be set later.
+Spain formally requested euro zone rescue loans for up to 100 billion euros ($125 billion) to recapitalize its debt-laden banks, saying the final amount of financial assistance would be set later.

 Some market economists believe the rescue is merely a prelude to a full bailout for the Spanish state, whose annual borrowing costs soared to euro-era record levels above 7 percent last week before easing.